alphagov/notifications-python-client/DOCUMENTATION.md

 ####Add a link to the email template

-To include a link to the document in your email notification, add a placeholder to the template in Notify.
+To include a link to the document in your email notification, add a placeholder field to the template in Notify.

 ### Response